jinkwang/SQUID2/README.md

 A: No. If the reads in the fastq files do not have equal length, please set parameter check_len to true to generate new fastq files with equal length.

+Q: Can I run SQUID to output intron retention values without doing differential analysis?

+A: Yes.
+You can run SQUID by ignoring --Comparison parameters.